Mardi Gras music playlist: New Orleans songs

 “Street Parade” by Earl King — New Orleans native Earl King was a disciple of (and briefly a stand-in for) Guitar Slim.
 King enjoyed decades of success both as a performer and a composer (he wrote Professor Longhair’s “Big Chief”).
 This tune, the title track of an album he recorded in 1972 with Allen Toussaint and the Meters, captures the jovial atmosphere of a New Orleans celebration.

-“When The Saints Go Marching In (Live In Dublin)” by Bruce Springsteen with the Sessions Band — I love this version of “Saints” because of the way Bruce and the band slow it way down and let each word ring.
+“When The Saints Go Marching In (Live In Dublin)” by Bruce Springsteen with the Sessions Band — I relish this version of “Saints” because of the way Bruce slows it way down and let each word ring.
 This is after-party music, perhaps for the beginning of Ash Wednesday when the sinners go shuffling home.
-If you want a more traditional smoking jazz jam, try an outstanding Sidney Bechet recording.
+One of the pinnacle performances of Springsteen’s career was his 2006 concert at the New Orleans Jazz & Heritage Festival in his debut with the Sessions Band, eight months after Hurricane Katrina.
+The love between Bruce and New Orleans reached a crescendo that day, and this Dublin recording captures the same band with a little more polish later that same year.

-So that’s my list of Mardi Gras / New Orleans music so far.
-Again, it’s also posted as a Listmania!
-List at Amazon.
+Anyway, that’s my list of Mardi Gras / New Orleans music so far.
 I’ll try to add more here as I think of them.
 What am I missing?